AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/schema-configuration.md

 # Schema configuration

 Adobe Experience Platform Destination SDK supports partner-defined schemas.
-A partner-defined schema allows users to map profile attributes and identities to custom schemas defined by destination partners, similar to the [streaming destinations](destination-configuration.md#schema-configuration) workflow.
+A partner-defined schema allows users to map profile attributes and identities to custom schemas defined by destination partners.

 Use the parameters in `schemaConfig` to enable the mapping step of the destination activation workflow.
 By using the parameters described below, you can determine if Experience Platform users can map profile attributes and/or identities to your file-based destination.